LifeDreamer24/SteamOS-Shell/README.md

 Use the latest script — it adds the Steam folder line during `wpReady`.
 If you forked, ensure the `CurPageChanged` handler isn’t duplicated.

 **PrivilegesRequired warning during compile**
-The script uses per‑user locations but requires admin for shell changes; this is expected.
+The script uses per-user locations but requires admin for shell changes; this is expected.
 Keep admin install mode enabled.

 ---